As this action-packed three-day itinerary around Mount Gambier shows, there are unlimited experiences to be had in this one location.

-Kickstart your day exploring Mount Gambier’s famous Blue Lake, before emerging yourself in the crystal-clear waters of the Kilsby Sinkhole.
+Kickstart your day exploring Mount Gambier’s famous Blue Lake, before submerging yourself in the crystal-clear waters of the Kilsby Sinkhole or Little Blue Lake.
 The Riddoch Arts Centre will appeal to all culture lovers, and shoppers will adore Charlicks Bazaar and all its hidden treasures.
-And don’t fret, we’ve got all your Mount Gambier cafe and pub recommendations covered below…
+And don’t fret, we’ve got all your Mount Gambier cafe and pub recommendations covered below.

 The Bay Blue Espresso Bar is a specialty espresso bar located on the main drag to the Blue Lake.
 The Scandi-styled space is the perfect place to fuel up on coffee and a toastie dubbed ‘The Mostie’ stuffed with house-crumbed chicken, crispy bacon, tomato, cheese and lettuce.

-Ask one of the friendly Lycra-clad locals for the lowdown on the Blue Lake Circuit and they’ll probably tell you to start the 40-minute 3.6-kilometre hike at Pioneer Memorial and to stop at Rotary Lookout.
+Ask one of the friendly lycra-clad locals for the lowdown on the Blue Lake Circuit and they’ll tell you to start the 40-minute 3.6-kilometre hike at Pioneer Memorial, and to stop at Rotary Lookout.
 The wide crater lake turns a brilliant sapphire blue over the warmer months, resembling a precious gem set into the landscape.

 Continue your exploration of Mount Gambier’s natural attractions at Kilsby Sinkhole.
 Rated as one of the best sinkhole dive sites in the world, this spectacular hole in the ground welcomes free divers, snorkellers and scuba divers.
 The crystal-clear waters inspired the creation of Sinkhole Gin, which you can sample in situ, after deep-diving in the limestone-clad chamber.

-Taste some of the best ingredients the Mount Gambier region has to offer (Robe Dairy Labneh; Rise of Robe Sourdough; The Splendid Egg) at Presto Eatery, housed in a refreshed heritage shopfront in the centre of the city.
+Taste some of the best ingredients the Mount Gambier region has to offer (from the likes of Robe Dairy Labneh; Rise of Robe Sourdough; The Splendid Egg) at Presto Eatery, housed in a refreshed heritage shopfront in the centre of the city.
 If you’re here for one of the cult favourites, you will be forced to choose between bacon benedict or avocado smash.

-Charlicks Bazaar in Margaret St is a great place to forage for treasures.
-The antique store housed in a rustic, old, shed sells everything old, new, and unusual: think vintage platters, ’70s lampshades, kitsch coffee pots and creepy ceramic clowns.
+Charlicks Bazaar on Margaret Street is a great place to forage for treasures.
+The antique store housed in a rustic shed sells everything old, new, and unusual: think vintage platters, ’70s lampshades, kitsch coffee pots and creepy ceramic clowns.
 On a weekender with the girls?
 Bounce between the boutiques along Commercial Street East.

 It’s time to check in: go directly to the Gaol.
 Pass through the forbidding gates of the Old Mount Gambier Gaol and you will be relieved to find a friendly atmosphere at this former prison.
 If you don’t want to be confined to a double cell, posh it up at The Cottage where the prison warden once lived.
 And forget about eating prison slop; the former gaol has its own BBQ facilities and is a short walk from Commercial Street.

-Spot the giant G emblazoned on the side of the Mount Gambier Hotel and then follow the lines of locals to the pub that has been a perennial favourite since it was established in 1862.
-With its warm wooden floors, and off-white interiors, the revitalised pub, known as ‘the G’ is an excellent place to sequester yourself for a few hours.
+Spot the giant G emblazoned on the side of Mount Gambier Hotel and then follow the lines of locals to the pub that has been a perennial favourite since it was established in 1862.
+With its warm wooden floors and off-white interiors, the revitalised pub (known as ‘the G’) is an excellent place to sequester yourself for a few hours.
 Order the wagyu beef schnitzel served with a baked spud and salad.

 Start the morning with an exercise endorphin boost, before indulging in Mount Gambier’s most famous cinnamon scrolls.
-Thrill-seekers will love an opportunity to don a wetsuit for a dive in Engelbrecht Cave, and for those looking for a more subdued activity, hike or bike along the Crater Lakes trail or enjoy a hit of golf at Mount Gambier Golf Club.
+Thrill-seekers will love donning a wetsuit to dive in Engelbrecht Cave, while those looking for more subdued activities can hike or bike along the Crater Lakes trail, or enjoy a hit of golf at Mount Gambier Golf Club.

 Join locals jogging and cycling along the Mount Gambier Rail Trail that runs like a parallelogram to the former railway line that slices through the centre of the City of Mount Gambier.
 Chug along the family-friendly 7.42-kilometre path to the nature play area, wetlands and picnic area.

 After burning off a few calories along the Rail Trail, roll into ScRoll Queen for a Tim Tam Scroll or cream-filled Lamington Scroll.
 Wash these sticky temptations down with a cup of coffee from Badenochs Deli next door.
-Savoury tooths will lean toward the BBQ salami scroll from ScRoll Queen or bacon and egg roll from Badenochs.
+Those who prefer savoury will lean toward the BBQ salami scroll from ScRoll Queen or the bacon and egg roll from Badenochs.

 Whether you’re donning a wetsuit for a dive in Engelbrecht Cave, leaping in for a swim at the Little Blue Lake, or admiring nature’s vertical gardens clinging to the walls of Umpherston/Balumbul Sinkhole, the subterranean network of lava caves, array of sinkholes and lakes are a must-see in Mount Gambier.
 You can also personalise your own tour of these geological wonders.

-Garlic prawns, pumpkin, BBQ chicken and bacon are among the creative pizza toppings at Nalou Kitchen, which also pairs pizza with garlic.
+Garlic prawns, pumpkin, BBQ chicken and bacon are among the creative pizza toppings at Nalou Kitchen.
 The lunch menu is also dominated by burgers, sangas and wraps.
 Our pick: the pork belly sandwich with baby spinach and sautéed red cabbage and onion.
-Check out the drool-worthy images on Insta.
+Check out the drool-worthy images on Instagram.

-Young adventurers or intrepid explorers can also take a 4WD to Browns Beach, which is another hotspot for surf fishing.
-Get the heads-up about where to cast out a line from the plaid-clad lads at Spot On Fishing in Mount Gambier.
+Young adventurers or intrepid explorers can also take a 4WD to Browns Beach, which is another hotspot for fishing right from the beach.
+Get the heads-up about where to cast a line from the plaid-clad lads at Spot On Fishing in Mount Gambier.

-Energetic types might just be able to squeeze in a cheeky round of nine holes before twilight at the Mount Gambier Golf Club or Blue Lakes Public Golf Links, where the only downside is the fact the scenic surrounds might put you off your putting.
-The golf courses around Mount Gambier take advantage of the undulating landscape and are challenging for both novices and gun golfers.
+Energetic types might just be able to squeeze in a cheeky round of nine holes before twilight at the Mount Gambier Golf Club or Blue Lakes Public Golf Links, where the only downside is that the scenic surrounds might put you off your putting.
+The golf courses around Mount Gambier take advantage of the undulating landscape and are challenging for both novices and practiced golfers.